rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 [![](/images/vmware_ipi_3.png "Keepalive Diagrams")]({{site.url}}/images/vmware_ipi_3.png)

 * The VRRP protocol is used by Keepalived to determine the node health and elect an IP owner
-* The node health are checked every second for each service (separated checks, one for API and another for INGRESS)
+* The node health is checked every second for each service (separated checks, one for API and another for INGRESS)
 * The ARP is used to associate the VIP with the owner node's interface (masters)
 * Active Node uses RARP (Reverse ARP) to claim traffic
 * Active node passes traffic to endpoint